Scholarships for Women in Honor of Women's History Month

 Women in Science Scholarship

 The Women in Science Scholarship is open to female undergraduate students who will be entering their final year of undergraduate study.
-Applicants must be pursuing a degree in atmospheric science or a related science and have a minimum GPA of 3.0.
+Applicants must be pursuing a degree in atmospheric science or a related field and have a minimum GPA of 3.0.
 It’s open to US citizens and applicants who hold permanent resident status.
-There are no age restrictions on this scholarship, and it’s only one of many scholarships offered by the American Meteorological Society.
-The award is for $10,000 with a deadline of March 4.
+There are no age restrictions for this scholarship, and it’s only one of many scholarships offered by the American Meteorological Society.
+The award is for $10,000 with a March deadline each year.

 WIIT Student Scholarships